 Traditional Medicine in the Shadow of Modern Virology

-Many of you who have been treated for acute conditions in the clinic that in our tradition of Chinese Medicine — Classical Method — know that it is not necessary to identify the specific biological pathogen (virus, bacteria, or heebee jeebee) in order to effectively treat even serious conditions.
+Many of you who have been treated for acute conditions in the clinic know that in our tradition of Chinese Medicine — Classical Method — it is not necessary to identify the specific biological pathogen (virus, bacteria, or heebee jeebee) to effectively treat even serious conditions.
 Many people are surprised to see how we may prescribe the same treatment regardless of how modern medicine would identify it.
-The reason for this is that the Classical Method Chinese Medicine focuses on the terrain not the invader.
+The reason for this is that the Classical Method of Chinese Medicine focuses on the terrain, not the invader.
 This may seem strange, but, if we look at it from the perspective of military strategy, it makes a great deal of sense.
 Look at it this way: